 During these periods, the operation of an environmental management plan will be launched to observe the implementation of alleviation measures in the previous studies, and allow the project to be set up in the best environmental conditions.

 MASEN’s inclination to conform to national and international environmental standards guides it throughout the development of solar projects in Morocco.

 Solar Energy accounts to great extent of Morocco’s Renewable Energy grid

 Even though there is an enormous prospective for solar projects in Morocco and wind power in Morocco, it is still not safe to confirm the appropriate time and situation when Morocco could embark in trading renewable electricity to other parts of the world specifically to Europe.
-With the development of the 400 billion dollar Desertec project, it is undistinguishable if the prearranged investment of the Desertec confederation in solar power through the Northern region of Africa could spread into Morocco or the amount of power which is required and could finally be distributed to Europe.
-Desertec’s campaigns probably needs further feasibility studies for several years.
+With the development of the 400 billion dollar Desertec project, it is indistinguishable if the prearranged investment of the Desertec confederation in solar power through the Northern region of Africa could spread into Morocco or the amount of power which is required and could finally be distributed to Europe.
+Desertec’s campaigns probably need further feasibility studies for several years.

 Having the advantage of being the only African country to possess a power cable connected to Europe, Morocco can gain from the major project, Desertec Industrial Initiative.